savonet/liquidsoap/doc/content/language.md

 ### Regular expressions

+_This feature was introduced in liquidsoap version 2.1.0_

 Regular expressions can be created using the `regexp` operator or the syntactic sugar: `r/.../<flags>`.
 For instance:

 ```liquidsoap